 ||Financial Aid Priority Processing Date

-- To be considered for Federal Financial Aid for the upcoming academic year (Fall 2014, Spring 2015, Summer 2015), please be sure to complete the 2014-2015 Financial aid application online at www.fafsa.gov and register for your classes early.
+- To be considered for Federal Financial Aid for the upcoming academic year (Fall 2016, Spring 2017, Summer 2017), please be sure to complete the 2016-2017 financial aid application online at www.fafsa.gov and register for your classes early.
 In order to be considered for student loans, students must be enrolled in at least 6 credits towards their major and all awards are tentative until grades are evaluated.

-ALL financial aid refunds are delivered through the HigherOne refund process.
-For more information about your refund options through HigherOne, please visit www.CSIEagleOneCard.com
+ALL financial aid refunds are delivered through the BankMobile refund process.
+For more information about your refund options through BankMobile, please visit www.CSIEagleOneCard.com

 Students are strongly encouraged to apply early, by March 1, for financial aid and finalize their schedules as early as possible.
 Generally it takes a minimum of 2 to 4 weeks from the time students submit their FAFSA until their Federal financial aid is actually awarded.